kausikkumar/marketing-analytics/README.md

 # marketing-analytics
-All the data sets fot the course are uploaded here.
+All the data sets for the course are uploaded here.